 - holding your arms overhead until they get tired

-- counting backwards from 100 until your voice starts to weaken
+- counting backward from 100 until your voice starts to weaken

-Each time you get tired, you will get another dose of Tensilon.
-You might get three or four shots of the drug.
-The doctor of nurse will note each time whether the shot revives your strength.
-If so, you may be diagnosed with myasthenia gravis.
-Your doctor might also administer another anticholinesterase drug called neostigmine (Prostigmin) to confirm the diagnosis.
+Each time you get tired, they’ll give you another dose of Tensilon.
+You might get 3 or 4 shots of the drug.
+Your doctor will observe whether the shot revives your strength each time.
+If it does, you may be diagnosed with myasthenia gravis.
+Your doctor may also administer another anticholinesterase drug, called neostigmine (Prostigmin), to confirm the diagnosis.

-If your doctor is trying to determine whether you’ve overdosed on Tensilon or if your disease is getting worse, he or she will inject a little Tensilon and see what happens.
-Depending on the results, you’ll be given an additional drug (either neostigmine or atropine) to stabilize you.
+If your doctor is trying to determine whether you’ve overdosed on Tensilon or if your disease is getting worse, they’ll inject a small amount of Tensilon and see what happens.
+Depending on the results, you’ll be given an additional drug, either neostigmine or atropine (Atreza), to stabilize you.

 Each of these procedures should take about 15 to 30 minutes.

 Your doctor should be able to tell you the test results right away.
-You will probably be put on anticholinesterase drug therapy if you are diagnosed with myasthenia gravis.
-However, your doctor might want you to take additional tests to confirm the diagnosis.
+You’ll likely be put on long-term anticholinesterase drug therapy if you’re diagnosed with myasthenia gravis.
+Your doctor might want you to undergo additional testing to confirm the diagnosis.

-If your doctor was trying to determine whether you overdosed on medication or if your condition has worsened, the test will immediately provide the answer.
-If an injection of Tensilon temporarily boosts your strength, the myasthenia gravis has gotten worse and you will need further treatment.
-If the Tensilon injection makes you even weaker, then you have too much anticholinesterase medication in your system.
+For determining whether you overdosed on medication or your condition has worsened, this test provides and immediate answer.
+If an injection of Tensilon temporarily boosts your strength, the myasthenia gravis has gotten worse and you’ll need further treatment.
+If the Tensilon injection makes you even weaker, then you might have too much anticholinesterase medication in your system.